stewartellis/spiffybiro/pages/2017-03-26-merida/index.md

 Having said all that, the awkward and off-putting politics of the moment did not make their presence known to us by the locals.
 They have lives to lead and probably can’t be bothered with it all.
 Good on them.
 One million less followers for Agent Orange’s twitter account.

 The town square as a center of local culture and community is great aspect of live in Merida.
 Merida is the Cultural City of The Americas for 2017 and the city has a calendar of events to go with it.
-On saturday night, in front of the beautiful cathedral we took in a free concert of excelleny latin jazz.
+On saturday night, in front of the beautiful cathedral we took in a free concert of excellent latin jazz.
 The show was well attended by locals all ages and the nice breeze and genteel atmosphere made the event that much more enjoyable.
 We exchanged pleasantries with an older local couple sitting next to us, the language barrier proving to be no barrier to civility and good will.